saqeralali/saqeralali/README.md

 # 💫 About Me:
-I am a Software Developer at First Abu Dhabi Bank and Sophomore at Zayed University pursuing a B.S. in Computational<br>Systems.
+I am a Software Developer at First Abu Dhabi Bank and Sophomore at Zayed University pursuing a B.S. in Computational Systems.
 Passionate about building scalable, secure full-stack applications and integrating AI to enhance performance and impact.

 ## 🌐 Socials: